Thomas-1527/Thomas-1527/README.md

 - 🔭 I’m currently working freelance.

-- 🌱 I’m currently learning **Data science**
+- 🌱 I’m currently learning Data science and I want to specialize in RAG and then NLP

 - 👯 I’m looking to collaborate on **data project**

-- 👨‍💻 All of my projects are available at [metavasi.fr/portfolio](metavasi.fr/portfolio)
+- 👨‍💻 All of my projects are available at [https://1527.fr/nos-projets/]

-- 📝 I regularly write articles on [Metavasi.fr/blog](Metavasi.fr/blog)

 - 📫 How to reach me **foucque.thomas@gmail.com**